 Section 3313.671 of the Ohio Revised Code requires that all students enrolled in any public or non-public school in Ohio must have written proof, on file at their school, that they have been immunized against tetanus, diphtheria, pertussis, polio, measles, mumps, rubella, chickenpox and hepatitis B unless refused on religious or other “good cause” grounds by the parent or guardian.
 This refusal must be documented in writing.
-A complete chart of the required immunizations can be found by clicking here.
+An Objection to Immunization form can be found here.

 Give Your Kid A Boost